Our Mission -

 This successful event expanded to become part of a regional Earth Day celebration, acknowledging environmental awareness and Earth preservation.
 As partners in sharing resources and giving the public an introduction to outdoor adventures and nature education, The Wilderness Institute has continued to participate in annual Earth Days and other special events, fairs, and expos with its signature Mobile Rock Wall!

 In Fall of 1985, The Wilderness Institute created the first Wheel to the Sea special event, serving people with physical disabilities.
 Participants and volunteer pushers traveled down a 4 1/2 mile trail through the Santa Monica Mountains, celebrating their accomplishment with a barbecue at Sycamore Cove State Beach.
-This biannual event is co-sponsored by California State Parks, Mountains Recreation and Conservation Authority, and Kiwanis Clubs of Thousand Oaks, Canoga Park, and Northridge and is currently serving over 400 wheelchair participants and volunteers each year.
+This event was serving over 400 wheelchair participants and volunteers each year.

 These programs were the beginning of a series of special events put on by The Wilderness Institute for the general public and disabled community as part of our Wilderness Wheelers outreach program for people with physical disabilities.
 In the following years Aquatics Day -Canoeing, Kayaking, Sailing, White Water Rafting, Rock Climbing (for the blind), Adventure Ropes Courses, Beach and Tide pool Discoveries, and Evening with the Owls were among other successful events.